 We are thrilled to work alongside them to create lasting, life-changing impact.

-Her Royal Highness The Duchess of Cornwall
+Camilla Parker-Bowles, The former Duchess of Cornwall

 “I am delighted to accept the kind request of GIVIT’s Founder, Juliette Wright, to become the charity’s first Patron.
 I have watched and listened to the daily news of how Australians are suffering from these catastrophic bushfires and, now, the coronavirus and my heart goes out to them.
 As Patron of GIVIT, I hope I shall be able to help this remarkable charity deal with a crisis at grassroots level.”

-- HRH The Duchess of Cornwall, Patron
+- Camilla Parker-Bowles, The former Duchess of Cornwall, Patron

 Founder & Ambassador